We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 So consider downloading them (from the page you’ve inserted them on), following the above suggestions to reduce their file size, and then re-uploading them when done.

-4. Keep scripts to a minimum
+4. Keep scripts and extensions to a minimum

 But the trouble is, they can also slow your Squarespace site down considerably.